 At the European level, the European Commission's Education and Culture Executive Agency (EACEA or the Executive Agency) is responsible for the implementation of a number of actions of the Corps in direct management.
+In addition to the information contained in this Guide, the relevant Call documents and application forms for the actions covered by this Guide and managed by the Executive Agency are published in EU Funding & Tenders Portal21.

-The Executive Agency is in charge of the complete life-cycle management of the projects under the Programme, from the promotion, the evaluation of the grant applications, the monitoring of projects to the dissemination of the projects and Programme's results.
+The Executive Agency oversees the complete life-cycle management of the projects under the Programme, from the promotion, the evaluation of the grant applications, the monitoring of projects to the dissemination of the projects and Programme's results.
+It is also responsible for launching specific calls for proposals relating to some actions of the Programme that are not covered by this guide.

-The Executive Agency is responsible for:
+The European Commission, notably through the Executive Agency is responsible for:

-- Improving the visibility and the systemic impact of the European Solidarity Corps through dissemination and exploitation of the results; - Managing calls for tenders to provide services within the framework of the Corps.
+- carrying out studies in the fields supported by the Programme; - carrying out research and evidence-based activities through the Eurydice network; - improving the visibility and the systemic impact of the European Solidarity Corps through dissemination and exploitation activities of the Programme's results; - ensuring the contractual management and financing of bodies and networks supported by the European Solidarity Corps; - managing calls for tenders to provide services within the framework of the Corps.

-THE NATIONAL AGENCIES
+NATIONAL AGENCIES

-The European Solidarity Corps is mainly implemented through indirect management16, meaning that the European Commission entrusts budget implementation tasks to National Agencies.
+The European Solidarity Corps is mainly implemented through indirect management22, meaning that the European Commission entrusts budget implementation tasks to National Agencies.
 The rationale of this approach is to bring the European Solidarity Corps as close as possible to its beneficiaries and to adapt to the diversity of each country.
 For this purpose, one or more National Agencies is appointed in each EU Member State and third country associated to the Programme.
 These National Agencies promote and implement the European Solidarity Corps at the national level and are the link between the European Commission and participating organisations at local, regional and national levels.
 Their tasks are to:

-- Provide with appropriate information on the European Solidarity Corps; - Administer a fair and transparent selection process for project applications to be funded in their country; - Monitor and evaluate the implementation of the European Solidarity Corps projects in their country; - Provide support to project applicants and participating organisations throughout the project life-cycle; - Collaborate effectively with the network of all National Agencies and the European Commission; - Ensure the visibility of the Corps; - Promote the dissemination and exploitation of the results at local and national level.
+- provide with appropriate information on the European Solidarity Corps; - administer a fair and transparent selection process for project applications to be funded in their country; - monitor and evaluate the implementation of the European Solidarity Corps projects in their country; - provide support to project applicants and participating organisations throughout the project life-cycle; - collaborate effectively with the network of all National Agencies and the European Commission; - ensure the visibility of the Corps; - promote the dissemination and exploitation of the results at local and national level.